swoolee/name_based_ethnic_classification/README.md

 Especially, Malaysia consists of the three main ethnic groups: Malay, Chinese, Indian

-Ethnic classification can help to develop a marketing strategy to appeal to customers
+So ethnic classification can help to develop a marketing strategy to appeal to customers

 <h2>Data</h2>